 What we did as a national team was ask, "What makes men in America feel 'Ar, ar, ar, I'm a man!" (to borrow an expression from Tim the Tool Man Taylor).
 In other words, what general skills do men in our society value that contribute to their sense of manliness?
-We concluded that our confidence as men is nurtured by outdoor skills, sports, tools, and technology.
+We concluded that our confidence as men is nurtured by outdoor skills, sports, tools, technology, and the arts.

 Think about it.
 Have you heard men say any of the following?
 "Yeah, I already took my buck this fall!"
 "Did you watch the game last night?"
 "Have I shown you my new 18-volt lithium-ion 1/2-inch cordless drill?"
 "Hang on, I need to reply to this SMS.
-I dig my new AT&T\ smart phone!"
+I dig my new AT&T smart phone!
+Have you ever played a McPhersen guitar?
+The workmanship and sound are off the charts, man!"